Affinity Designer vs CorelDRAW for Freelancers 2026: Which One Is Actually Worth Your Money?

 • 15-day free trial available

-The perpetual option exists, which I appreciate — but it's still a hefty upfront cost, especially when you're building your freelance business from scratch.
+The perpetual option exists, which I appreciate — but it's still a hefty upfront cost, especially for someone building their freelance business from scratch.

 Feature-by-Feature Breakdown